AlessiaGava/Final-Crewmates-Project-/README.md

 # Final-Crewmates-Project-

-# What are the charcateristics of your favorite female volleyball player?
+## What are the characteristics of your favorite female volleyball player?
-# How is your favorite volleyball team composed?
+## How is your favorite volleyball team composed?

 ### Our goal